aws/aws-database-encryption-sdk-dynamodb/specification/dynamodb-encryption-client/decrypt-item.md

 ### Signature Scope

+The Signature Scope is a client-side configuration of what attributes should be included within signature calculations whenever encrypting or decrypting items.

 An Attribute on a DynamoDB Item MUST NOT be considered as within the signature scope if it's Attribute Name is included in [Unauthenticated Attributes](./ddb-table-encryption-config.md#unauthenticated-attributes) or if it's Attribute Name begins with the prefix specified in